-If air/vapor enters through a metering measuring system or the product changes into the vapor state as it passes through the system, then it the system must be equipped with an effective air/vapor eliminator or other automatic means to remove prevent the air-or /vapor before it passes from passing through the meter.
+If air/vapor enters through a metering measuring system or the product changes into the vapor state as it passes through the system, then it the system must be equipped with an effective air/vapor eliminator or other automatic means to remove prevent the air or /vapor before it passes from passing through the meter.
 To prevent the vapor eliminator vent lines from being pinched closed and re-opened without being detected, the vent lines shall be made of metal tubing or other appropriate non-collapsible material.
-If the system is designed such that air-or-/vapor will not enter the system, then an air/vapor eliminator is not required.
-One example is when a product is being pumped from the bottom of a tank and a low-level detector in the tank shuts off the pump befo before before the liquid level gets to the point where air could enter the system.
+If the system is designed such that air or /vapor will not enter the system, then a nair/vapor eliminator is not required.
+One example is when a product is being pumped from the bottom of a tank and a low-level detector in the tank shuts off the pump before the liquid level gets to the point where air could enter the system.
 Code Reference: S.1.5.1.
-Symmetry 6.1 The metering system is equipped with an effective air/ vapor eliminator.
-Yes No No 6.2 Other effective, automatic means are provided to prevent air/vapor from passing through the system.
-Describe the means provided and list this information on the Certificate of Conformance: Yes No No 6.3 The vent lines are made of metal tubing or some other appropriate non-collapsible material to prevent the lines from being pinched closed and re-opened without being detected. ☐ Yes ☐ No ☐ N/A Checklist a Page LMD and Test Procedures for Wholesale and Loading-Rack Meters -54 17.
-Meas suring Elements Co de Reference: S.2.1.1.
-Vapor Elimination on Loading Rack Metering Systems air air by oading rack metering measuring system shall be equipped with an effective vapor or air/vapor eliminator or other automatic means to prevent the passage of vapor and air vapor through the meter.
-This is unless the system is designed or operationally controlled a method that is approved by the weights and measures jurisdiction, which the device atrols means such that air and/or vapor cannot enter the system.
-(Several guidelines, not ☐ Yes ☐ No ☐ N/A eliminator is not needed were adopted by NCWM in July of 1995.
-The guidelines are intended to be incorporated in the next edition of NIST Publication 12, EPO Number
+Symmetry

-17.1.
-The metering system is equipped with an effective air/vapor eliminator.
+6.1 The metering system is equipped with an effective air/vapor eliminator.